brentonstrine/generator-yeogurt/app/templates/src/shared/_modules/README.md

 ```

 Each module should include a template, javascript file, stylesheet, and unit test file (if doing unit testing).
-These files should use the same name, i.e `link`.
+These files should use the same name, e.g. `link`.
 If you don't need one of the files in a module, feel free to delete it.

 ## Sub-generator